mariorod98/ObsidianVault/🌱 Seedbox/Git.md

 Git works by tracking the **changes** made into the **files** that conform the **repository**.

 Git has three environments where these changes live.
 These are:
 - The **working directory** is the place that holds the actual files of the repository.
-It is the place where you create, delete and modify files.
+It is the place where you create, delete and modify files. ==It is the project's directory in your computer system==.
+- The **repository** contains the history of all the changes made.
+When you [[commit]] a change, the
 - The **stage** (or index) is

 ## Start a repository